twiddler/deputui/README.md

 <img src="./logo.svg" alt="Alt Text" width="100" />

-`deputui` is a little TUI for reviewing minor version updates of NPM dependencies.
+`deputui` is a TUI for reviewing release notes of NPM dependencies.

 # Motivation

-Reviewing version updates of NPM dependencies can be quite tedious.
+Reviewing release notes of dependency updates can be quite tedious.
 Run `pnpm outdated`, go to the repositories, the release tags, and hunt down the relevant ones.
 That's no fun. 🙁

-When dependencies follow the semver semantics properly, then:
+When dependencies adhere to semver semantics, then:

 - **Major versions** have breaking changes.
 Migrating to that version might take minutes or days.
 These are released infrequently.
 - **Minor versions** have new features.
 We want to review those and see whether we can use the new features in our own code.
 These are released regularly.